Accessibility – Canvas

 Arrows pointing to the accessibility tool in the lower right area of the rich text editor.

-Pope Tech Accessibility Tool
+Pope Tech Accessibility Guide

 Your second level review is at the bottom of the Canvas content, next to the “Cancel” and “Save” or “Publish” buttons at the bottom right corner.
 This is a more robust tool however it can also be a bit more detailed, which may feel overwhelming.
 However if there was one tool that you were going to use, this would be the one!
 For instructions how to use this tool visit Pope Tech Web Accessibility in Canvas (Western Washington University).